pingcap/blog/how-tidb-powers-real-time-analytics-for-a-streaming-media-giant.md

 Thanks to the PingCAP team for continuing to surprise us and help us succeed by delivering stronger products year by year.
 Each TiDB release brings us leaps in performance and efficiency.

-If you are also interested in TiDB, you can[request a demo](https://en.pingcap.com/contact-us/?_ga=2.26006143.375886924.1636296970-365976877.1630559498) from PingCAP right now.
+If you are also interested in TiDB, you can [request a demo](https://en.pingcap.com/contact-us/?_ga=2.26006143.375886924.1636296970-365976877.1630559498) from PingCAP right now.
 You can also [follow TiDB on GitHub](https://github.com/pingcap/tidb) or [join our community discussions on Slack](https://slack.tidb.io/invite?team=tidb-community&channel=everyone&ref=pingcap-blog) for further information.